Three Kings Day has to be among the favorite family traditions for many in Switzerland.

 It is celebrated annually on Epiphany, which is on January 6.
 Families will typically serve a cake for breakfast, with each family member being allowed to pick one bun.
 And in recent years, coworkers have started the tradition of bringing a sharable cake for their teams.

 In any case, the lucky person who picks the one bun containing a miniature king will be - you guessed it - king or queen for the day!
 Each cake comes with a cardboard crown and usually, the royals like to rub it in all day...

 A brief history of the Three Kings Cake in Switzerland

 In German-speaking Switzerland, the yeast-based Three Kings Cake (Dreikönigskuchen) is most popular.
 In the Romandie, on the other hand, the gâteau à la frangipane has more of a foothold.

 It would seem as if the Three Kings Cake had an ancient history, similar to the Basler Fastenwähe.
 But surprisingly, it has only been around Switzerland since the 1950s when it was launched to drive sales of baked goods.
 From an initial production of 50'000 cakes, it is estimated that more than 1.5 million cakes are sold today - in a single day!

 That's quite an achievement, and it does not even include those cakes which are baked at home...

 How to bake your own Dreikönigskuchen

 For those of you who live abroad or prefer to bake your own Three Kings Cake, here is a simple recipe.
-Last time we checked, those iconic mini kings made of plastic were not available for sale.
+The last time we checked, those iconic miniature kings made of plastic were not available for sale.
 Instead, hide a roasted almond in one of the buns.